lertsoft/GPD_WIN4/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please open an issue with the tag "enhancement".
+If you have a suggestion that would make this repo better, please open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 * [Open a new issue](https://github.com/lertsoft/GPD_WIN4/issues)